hallifiman/TokiPeak/readme.md

 I encourage you to give feedback in the issues tab since I'm a bit new to toki pona.

+THIS DOES NOT WORK IN THE BETA BRANCH AT THE MOMENT.

 ## Changelog
 Version 1.0.0(28/07/25): Initial release; Translated the main menu and the menus in settings.